okozelsk/NET/Readme.md

 The "Hello World" example shows how to learn Feed Forward Network component to solve boolean algebra.

 ### Code examples (3. menu choice)
-Example shows how to setup State Machine from scratch.
+Example shows how to painfully setup State Machine from the scratch.

 ### Code examples (4, ... menu choices)
 Several examples show how to simply setup State Machine using State Machine Designer component.